Best CoQ10 for Fertility: Ubiquinol Guide

 Egg Quality and Mitochondrial Function

 Each egg cell (oocyte) contains hundreds of thousands of mitochondria — far more than any other cell type.
-This is because egg maturation, fertilisation, and the first stages of embryo development require enormous amounts of ATP.
+This is because egg maturation, fertilization, and the first stages of embryo development require enormous amounts of ATP.
 CoQ10 is the central electron carrier in the mitochondrial energy-production chain, directly determining how efficiently these cells generate that energy.

 When CoQ10 levels are low, mitochondrial output drops.
-In oocytes, this translates to impaired chromosomal division during meiosis — one of the main causes of chromosomally abnormal eggs, failed fertilisation, and early miscarriage.
+In oocytes, this translates to impaired chromosomal division during meiosis — one of the main causes of chromosomally abnormal eggs, failed fertilization, and early miscarriage.
 Supplementing CoQ10 is thought to restore the mitochondrial capacity of aging or depleted eggs.

 CoQ10 for Women Over 30 and 35